ELEC

 1970s and Before

-October 16‚ 1964– Governor Richard Hughes enacts New Jersey’s first lobbying law (Chapter 207).
+October 16‚ 1964– Governor Richard Hughes enacts New Jersey’s first lobbying law (P.L.
+1964 c.207).
 It requires any lobbyist who makes $500 or more in three months or spends that much to influence legislation to register with the Secretary of State.
-Trenton attorney John Heher‚ representing American Mutual Insurance Alliance of Chicago‚ becomes the state’s first registered lobbyist.
-New Jersey Education Association‚ historically one of the most powerful lobbyists in the capitol‚ registers for the first time on December 15‚ 1964.2
+Trenton attorney John Heher‚ representing American Mutual Insurance Alliance of Chicago‚ becomes the state’s first registered lobbyist.1 New Jersey Education Association‚ historically one of the most powerful lobbyists in the capitol‚ registers for the first time on December 15‚ 1964.2

 November 13‚ 1971– A new lobbying law (Chapter 183) takes effect‚ repealing the 1964 act and transferring all jurisdiction to the Attorney General.
 It requires lobbyists to wear badges in the Statehouse for the first time and file quarterly reports that list the bills they are supporting or opposing.